-We’re sure that all parents will probably agree with us when we say keeping up with our little ones can be a draining affair.
+Many parents will probably agree that keeping up with our little ones can be a draining affair.
 We will last longer if we’re an energizer bunny but we’re not.
 Downing mugs of coffee to shock your brain while temporarily effective, is not a healthy option.
 Then how do we keep up with our young ones?

 With the help of Watsons Senior Pharmacist, Mr Max Chan, we bring you ways you can keep up with your little ones that doesn’t include excessive dosage of caffeine intake.